Progressivism in the United States

-Progressivism in the United States is a political philosophy and reform movement in the United States advocating policies that are generally considered left-wing, left-wing populist, democratic socialist, libertarian socialist, social democratic, and environmentalist.
-In mainstream American politics, progressives generally advocate a universal healthcare system, wage equity and labor rights, economic justice, social justice, opposition to the military–industrial complex, an increase in corporate regulation, the abolition of capital punishment, and action on climate change.
+Progressivism in the United States is a left-leaning political philosophy and reform movement.
+Into the 21st century, it advocates policies that are generally considered social democratic and part of the American Left.
+It has also expressed itself within center-right politics, such as New Nationalism and progressive conservatism.
 It reached its height early in the 20th century.
-Middle/working class and reformist in nature, it arose as a response to the vast changes brought by modernization such as the growth of large corporations, pollution and corruption in American politics.
+Middle/working class and reformist in nature, it arose as a response to the vast changes brought by modernization, such as the growth of large corporations, pollution, and corruption in American politics.
 Historian Alonzo Hamby describes American progressivism as a "political movement that addresses ideas, impulses, and issues stemming from modernization of American society.
-Emerging at the end of the nineteenth century, it established much of the tone of American politics throughout the first half of the century".
+Emerging at the end of the nineteenth century, it established much of the tone of American politics throughout the first half of the century."

-In the 21st century, the term is often used to describe proponents of social justice and environmentalism.
-While the modern progressive movement may be characterized as largely secular in nature, by comparison, the historical progressive movement was to a significant extent rooted in and energized by religion.
+Progressive economic policies incorporate the socioeconomic principles and views of social democracy and political progressivism.
+These views are often rooted in the concept of social justice and have the goal of improving the human condition through government regulation, social protections, and the maintenance of public goods.
+It is based on the idea that capitalist markets left to operate with limited government regulation are inherently unfair, favoring big business, large corporations, and the wealthy.
+Specific economic policies that are considered progressive include progressive taxes, income redistribution aimed at reducing inequalities of wealth, a comprehensive package of public services, universal health care, resisting involuntary unemployment, public education, social security, minimum wage laws, antitrust laws, legislation protecting labor rights, and the rights of labor unions.
+While the modern progressive movement may be characterized as largely secular in nature, the historical progressive movement was by comparison to a significant extent rooted in and energized by religion.

 Progressive Era

-Historians debate the exact contours, but they generally date the Progressive Era in response to the excesses of the Gilded Age from the 1890s to either World War I or the onset of the Great Depression.
+Historians debate the exact contours, but they generally date the Progressive Era in response to the excesses of the Gilded Age from the 1890s to either World War I in 1917 or the onset of the Great Depression in the United States in 1929.
 Many of the core principles of the progressive movement focused on the need for efficiency in all areas of society, and for greater democratic control over public policy.
 Purification to eliminate waste and corruption was a powerful element as well as the progressives' support of worker compensation, improved child labor laws, minimum wage legislation, a limited workweek, graduated income tax and allowing women the right to vote.
 Arthur S. Link and Vincent P. De Santis argue that the majority of progressives wanted to purify politics.
 For some Progressives, purification meant taking the vote away from blacks in the South.

-Regulation of large corporations and monopolies

-Many progressives hoped that by regulating large corporations they could liberate human energies from the restrictions imposed by industrial capitalism.
-Nonetheless, the progressive movement was split over which of the following solutions should be used to regulate corporations.